Ultherapy Lawsuit to Continue After Judge Partially Sides with Plaintiffs

 Jan.
 15, 2019

 An Ultherapy lawsuit filed against Ulthera, Inc., and Merz North America, Inc., will move forward, at least partially, after the judge denied the defendants’ motion to dismiss the lawsuit.
 The lawsuit, filed by Georgia Tryan and Marilyn Echols, on behalf of themselves and others, alleges that Ulthera and Merz used false and misleading marketing to convince patients to use the skin treatment.

 Patients rely on medical device makers to provide honest and accurate information regarding their products.
 When device makers fail to do so, they put the health and safety of patients at risk.
-At Cutter Law, we are committed to holding medical device makers accountable for their products and their marketing, and ensuring patients have access to medical devices that have been properly tested and approved and are safe for use.
+At Cutter Law, our defective medical device attorneys are committed to holding device makers accountable for their products and their marketing, and ensuring patients have access to medical devices that have been properly tested and approved and are safe for use.

 Ultherapy uses a focused ultrasound applied to various areas of the patient’s body to encourage the patient to produce extra collagen.
 The goal of Ultherapy is to make the skin appear tighter and reduce the appearance of wrinkles.
 The ultrasound is delivered to the patient at a depth of 1.5 millimeters, 3 millimeters, or 4.5 millimeters.
 The Ulthera system, used to treat skin on the patient’s neck, chin, eyebrow, and chest, was made by Ulthera, which was bought by Merz North America in July 2014.